Skip to main content

 FWC Chairman

-Rodney Barreto, Chairman of the Florida Fish and Wildlife Conservation Commission, wearing a navy suit and purple tie.
-Logos of the Florida Fish and Wildlife Conservation Commission and Sport Fish Restoration appear below.
+Portrait of Rodney Barreto, Chairman of the Florida Fish and Wildlife Conservation Commission, wearing a blue suit and pink tie outdoors.

-Rodney Barreto, Chairman of the Florida Fish and Wildlife Conservation Commission, pictured with the Florida FWC and Sport Fish Restoration logos.
+Rodney Barreto, Chairman of the Florida Fish and Wildlife Conservation Commission (FWC), shown in an official portrait representing leadership in Florida wildlife conservation.